Resources

 How raw material shortages impact Supply Chain resilience

-Raw material shortages expose structural weaknesses in supply chains.
+Raw material shortages expose structural weaknesses in the processes and highlight the urgent need to build more resilient supply chains.
 As materials become scarce, companies face price inflation of 20–50%, unpredictable lead times, and mounting pressure to arbitrate between customers, products, or markets .

 These disruptions propagate downstream, triggering an unprecedented bullwhip effect.
 Manufacturers struggle to secure supplies, customers demand more visibility, and uncertainty spreads across the entire ecosystem.
-In this context, supply chain resilience is no longer about efficiency alone—it is about maintaining operational continuity under sustained volatility.
+In this context, supply chain resilience is no longer about efficiency alone—it is about maintaining operational continuity under sustained volatility and progressively moving toward resilient supply chains.

 Without visibility and synchronization, even minor demand fluctuations can destabilize production plans, inventory levels, and service performance.

-Traditional planning approaches are ill-suited to environments characterized by high uncertainty.
+Traditional supply chain planning approaches are ill-suited to environments characterized by high uncertainty.
 Tools based on static forecasts and downstream signals fail to capture upstream constraints, supplier disruptions, and real lead-time variability.

 The crisis has shown that relying solely on Just-in-Time logic and fixed planning parameters increases exposure to shortages.
-Errors accumulate as forecasts become unreliable, buffers are poorly positioned, and replenishment decisions amplify volatility instead of absorbing it.
+Errors accumulate as forecasts become unreliable, buffers are poorly positioned, and replenishment decisions fail to support supply chain resilience by amplify volatility instead of absorbing it.

 What companies lack most is visibility, synchronization, and the ability to adapt plans dynamically when conditions change .